 The Impact of not sleeping

 The side effects of not sleeping are significant and potentially life-threatening.
 People who do not receive adequate sleep are three times more likely to be involved in a fatal car crash than people who sleep soundly throughout the night.
 Sleep apnea sufferers frequently experience depression and anxiety, and heart disease, high blood pressure, stroke, and premature death are all related to the sleep breathing disorder.
 Poor sleep doesn’t just make you tired -- it can literally kill you.
-Don’t wait to seek help for sleep apnea from Dr. Hornstein.
+Don’t wait to seek help for sleep apnea from Dr. Schlessel and Dr. Hornstein.

 Not Wearing Your CPAP?

 If you can’t stand to wear your CPAP, or continuous positive airway pressure machine, you are certainly not alone.
 Over half of patients prescribed CPAP therapy for sleep apnea do not find the relief they need, so they discontinue its use altogether.
 The CPAP is loud, uncomfortable, and may cause more interruptions in sleep than the original sleep apnea.
-Fortunately, treatment with a removable oral appliance from Dr. Hornstein offers a small, portable, silent alternative to CPAP therapy.
+Fortunately, treatment with a removable oral appliance from our team offers a small, portable, silent alternative to CPAP therapy.

 Oral Appliance Therapy